 Mummy to amazing boys and a daughter, who are my world!
 I have 2 little boys who attend Acorns School, twins aged 4.
 My boys are in Seedlings class and are cared for by wonderful staff.
 I feel being a mummy to two little boys with additional needs will help me understand what's needed within the school.
 I have a good heart and always believe in "Treating people how I would like to be treated" Believing in kindness and being helpful in any way possible.
 We belong!
 I fully understand the busy lifestyle we lead as SEN parents and the fight we always have for our children, simply to get what they need in life.
 As a parent myself I have had my ups and downs, I've had tears and I've had laughter, but most of all I've had sheer joy watching the milestones our children take.
 I feel my part as a governor will be to help not only my own children but all the children in the school to become the best they possibly can, and to learn life skills in the fabulous school we are blessed to be part of.
 I feel I can be the voice for us parents and for our children and be totally understanding........as well as support/fight for what's needed to give our children the best start in life!
 I love being a mummy and want the best for our children and I'm willing to give my best to support the school with all they do.

 I have worked at Acorns as a class teacher since September 2010.
-I currently teach in Ash class, a year 4 and 5 class.
-Since starting at Acorns, I have worked in different key stage 2 classes, as well as being music subject leader.
-I’ve been involved in Christmas productions, starting a school choir, organising music sharing events and recently starting a school band!
-Before working at Acorns Primary, I taught in a mainstream school in Clitheroe and I have worked as a Teaching Assistant supporting children with SEN. Since starting at Acorns I have become a Mummy to two beautiful children.
+I have worked in different Key stage 2 classes and now teach in Woodlands Class.
+I am music and RE subject leader.
+I love Christmas and am always very excited to be involved in the planning and organising of the production.
+Before I came to Acorns, I worked as a teaching assistant supporting children with Special Educational Needs and I also worked for Barnardo’s doing 1-1 work and play activities with children with disabilities.
+The first school I taught at was a mainstream school in Clitheroe where I taught Year 4 for 3 years.
+Since starting at Acorns I have become a Mummy to two beautiful children.
 In our spare time, we love to go on family days out, walk our dog and I take part in different running events, with the children cheering me on!
-I am delighted to be part of the governing body and I hope to use my experience as a teaching assistant, teacher and mother for our school’s benefit.
+I am delighted to be part of the governing body and I hope to use my experience as a teaching assistant, teacher and mother for our school’s benefit